Pauan/rust-signals/README.md

 });
 ```

-Unlike `Signal`, the `for_each` method for `SignalVec` calls the closure with a `VecChange`, which represents
+Unlike `Signal`, the `for_each` method for `SignalVec` calls the closure with a `VecChange`, which contains
-the difference between a single change and the old value.
+the difference between the new `Vec` and the old `Vec`.

-As an example, if you call `my_vec.push(5)`, then the closure will be called with `VecChange::push { value: 5 }`.
+As an example, if you call `my_vec.push(5)`, then the closure will be called with `VecChange::push { value: 5 }`

-Or if you call `my_vec.insert(3, 10)`, then the closure will be called with `VecChange::InsertAt { index: 3, value: 10 }`.
+Or if you call `my_vec.insert(3, 10)`, then the closure will be called with `VecChange::InsertAt { index: 3, value: 10 }`

 This allows you to very efficiently update based only on that specific change.
 For example, if you are automatically saving
-the `MutableVec` to a database whenever it changes, you don't need to save the entire `MutableVec` on every change, you only
+the `MutableVec` to a database whenever it changes, you don't need to save the entire `MutableVec` when it changes, you only
 need to save the individual change.
 This means that updates are often constant time, no matter how big the `MutableVec` is.

 ----

 Unlike `Mutable` and `Signal`, it is guaranteed that the closure will be called with every single change: it will never "skip"
 a change, and the changes will always be in the correct order.

-This is because it is notifying with the *difference* between the
+This is because it is notifying with the difference between the old `Vec` and the new `Vec`, so it is very important that
-old `Vec` and the new `Vec`, so it is very important that it is in the correct order, and that it doesn't skip anything!
+it is in the correct order, and that it doesn't skip anything!

 However, if you call a `MutableVec` method which doesn't *actually* make any changes, then it will not notify at all: